cugos/cugos.github.com/2017-spring-fling/index.md

     title: Doors Open
     time: 8:30 AM
     description: |
-      Sign in, get a nametag, drink coffee, eat donuts, mingle -
+      Sign in, get a nametag, drink coffee, eat donuts, mingle, and maybe get a little help with your set up for workshops!
+  -
     type: title
     title: "Opening remarks"